 You could face significant legal consequences by not paying a lien imposed by a government agency, healthcare provider, or an insurance company.

-When considering the question of how are settlements paid out, please be aware that Raphaelson Levine will deduct your legal fees from your winning settlement before disbursing the rest of the funds to you.
-We will discuss anticipated legal fees when you meet with us for your initial consultation.
-Typically, fees are a set percentage of the amount of your favorable judgment.
-Our fees cover many services, including:
+When considering the question of a settlement offer is paid out, please be aware that Raphaelson & Levine will deduct your legal fees from your winning settlement agreement before disbursing the rest of the funds to you.
+We will discuss anticipated legal fees when you meet with us for your initial consultation with our personal injury lawyer.
+Typically, attorney's fees are a set percentage of the amount of your favorable judgment.
+Our attorney fees cover many services, including:

 · Paying for various experts to testify on your behalf